There are hundreds of fishing knots out there, just do a google search and see. But how many do you really need to know?

 The three that have served me best over the years are:

 - Clinch Knot – to tie tippet to fly

 - Double blood knot – to connect tippet to leader

 - Perfection Loop – for loop-to-loop leader to fly line connection.

 This has to be the easiest knot to tie, and the first fishing knot I ever learned.
 I use it to tie tippet to fly, or adding a dropper to the bend of a fly.
 The image below comes from: The Little Red Fishing Knot Book/Hemlock Printers Ltd. 2003

 Do not forget to wet the knot (saliva works well), before tightening the knot.
-This prevents the heat from friction weakening the lien when it is tightened up.
+This prevents the heat from friction weakening the line when it is tightened.

 I use this knot for joining sections of tippet to leader, and for tying my own leaders.
 It is very strong when tied well.
 The following image can be found at the www.101knots.com web site.
 A useful resource for other knots.